HoGentTIN/linux-training-hogent/modules/shell_control_operators/040_shell_control_operators_practice.md

 ## practice: control operators

-0. Each question can be answered by one command line!
+Each question can be answered by one command line!

-1. When you type `passwd`, which file is executed ?
+1. When you type `passwd`, which file is executed?

-2. What kind of file is that ?
+2. What kind of file is that?

 3. Execute the `pwd` command twice. (remember 0.)